FireMidge/value-objects/README_dev.md

 #### Download and build the Docker image
-`docker-compose build --build-arg UID=`id -u` lib`
+`docker-compose build --build-arg UID=`id -u` lib84 lib81`

+or: (make sure that `USER_ID` in the `.env` file is correct)

+`docker compose up --build`

 #### Install dependencies

-`docker-compose run lib composer install`
+`docker-compose run lib84 composer install`

 ### Run tests

+#### Multiple PHP versions

+Since version `2.7`, we have more than one Dockerfile, to run the tests against more than one PHP version.

+There is only one `vendor` folder as we're not changing the minimum required PHP version dependency, so you only need to install them on the `lib81` service, and they'll automatically be available to `lib84` too.

+In order to run the PHP 8.1 container, you'd use:
+`docker compose run --rm lib81 vendor/bin/phpunit`

+In order to run the PHP 8.4 container, you'd use:
+`docker compose run --rm lib84 vendor/bin/phpunit`

+*Wherever you see `run --rm lib84` in this file, update the last 2 numbers to run the relevant PHP version (if available), e.g. `run --rm lib81`.
+(The `--rm` flag makes sure that the container instance is removed once the command has finished executing, avoiding orphans).*

+#### Commands to run tests

 To run mutation tests:
-`docker-compose run lib php infection.phar`
+`docker compose run --rm lib84 php infection.phar`

 To run the unit tests:
-`docker-compose run lib vendor/bin/phpunit`
+`docker compose run --rm lib84 vendor/bin/phpunit`

 To create a code coverage report in HTML style:
-`docker-compose run lib vendor/bin/phpunit --coverage-html ./coverage-report`
+`docker compose run --rm lib84 vendor/bin/phpunit --coverage-html ./coverage-report`

 To create a quick code coverage overview in the CLI:
-`docker-compose run lib vendor/bin/phpunit --coverage-text`
+`docker compose run --rm lib84 vendor/bin/phpunit --coverage-text`

 #### Run a specific test

+##### Method or Class

 To run a specific class, or method, run:

-`docker-compose run lib vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting`
+`docker compose run --rm lib84 vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting`

 where `testWithValueDoesNotChangePreExisting` is the name of the method.
 You can also use the name of a class instead.

+##### Named data set

 To run a specific data set (when using data providers), you can use the name of the data set after the `@`, e.g.:

-` docker-compose run lib vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting@invalidNumber`
+` docker compose run --rm lib84 vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting@invalidNumber`

 where `testWithValueDoesNotChangePreExisting` is the name of the method, and `invalidNumber` is the name of the data set.
 Note that this only works with non-numeric data set names.

+##### Unnamed data set

+If you have unnamed data sets, you can still run an individual using the following syntax:

+`--filter methodName#dataSetNumber`

+E.g.:
+`docker compose run --rm lib84 vendor/bin/phpunit testFromStringWithValidValue#3`

+Data set numbers start from 0.
+You can also use ranges:

+`docker compose run --rm lib84 vendor/bin/phpunit testFromStringWithValidValue#3-5`

+The above will run any test methods that are named "testFromStringWithValidValue", but only with the 4th, 5th and 6th data set.

+For more information, see the PhpUnit documentation.

 #### Adding new tests